 To get your computer up and running to develop in the SharePoint Framework, you will need to install Node.js, NPM, Yeoman, Gulp and some other tools.
 In theory, you could switch out some of these tools for other open source ones but these are the most popular at this time so I suggest you go with them.

-1. Go to https://nodejs.org/en/download/ , then select the LTS version to download whatever number it may be.
+1. Go to https://nodejs.org/en/download/ , then select the LTS version to download.
+Do not install the most recent version as it is not supported by SPFx.
 Install the executable file it downloads.

 2. Open the CMD line or PowerShell and run as admin (you can also use Cmder if you like that better)